Best daily deals

 The Beats Studio Buds do a great job of accurately reproducing high-frequency sounds.
 Cymbals on September by Earth, Wind, & Fire are well defined, and easy to hear in the mix.
 There’s no custom EQ functionality with the Studio Buds, so you’re pretty much stuck with how they sound out of the box.

-How good is the Beats Studio Buds for phone calls?
+How good are the Beats Studio Buds for phone calls?

 Dual beam-forming mics on the Beats Studio Buds provide adequate microphone quality.
 Nobody reported experiencing problems hearing my voice through the Studio Buds during calls, even when I was walking through busy streets.